NomicFoundation/hardhat/.changeset/six-pandas-push.md

 "@nomiclabs/hardhat-truffle5": patch
 ---

-Fix an bug that prevented the plugin to work with custom Hardhat Network accounts (Thanks @swaylock!)
+Fix a bug that prevented the plugin to work with custom Hardhat Network accounts (Thanks @swaylock!)